nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 .. seealso::

-   The :func:`~networkx_temporal.from_snapshots` function to import a list of static graphs as temporal graph snapshots.
+   The :func:`~networkx_temporal.transform.from_snapshots` function to import a list of static graphs as temporal graph snapshots.